sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 6. YouTube, and;
 7. HubSpotForm

-Use these components to bring our blog post to life.
+Use these components to bring your blog post to life.
 Here are a few examples:

 ### Alert